By Lauren Murphy

 Now more than ever, it is important for teachers to provide models and clear expectations for student work.
 This template could serve as a powerful tool to guide your students through the writing process during remote learning.

 Lauren has taught a variety of study skills and writing courses since she came to Landmark High School in 2014.
-In addition, she helps with logistics both behind the scenes and at the registration table for the Outreach Summer Institute.
-Lauren also coordinates email marketing campaigns and social media for all aspects of the program.
-She holds a bachelor’s degree in psychology from St. Lawrence University, and a master’s degree in special education from Simmons University.
+As marketing director, she coordinates marketing and communication efforts for all aspects of the program.
+Additionally, she teaches courses for Landmark Outreach Online and the Landmark SNHU partnership.
+She holds a bachelor’s degree in psychology from St. Lawrence University and a master’s degree in special education from Simmons University.

 Download Lauren’s slideshow to outline the 5-step writing process for her students.Download